AntonioTorres23/OpenGL_Notes/Debugging.md

 #define glCheckError() glCheckError_(__FILE__, __LINE__)
 ```

 To explain this in my own words, we define the function `glCheckError_` within normal C++ source code.
+The function in question takes a `glEnum` variable called `errorCode`.
+A while loop when `errorCode` is not equal to the enumeration value `GL_NO_ERROR` takes place, it will go through a switch case statement and grab the correct error flag that matches.
+Another string variable called `error` will then be set when the related matching switch case statement providing a summary of what the error flag grabbed indicates.

-The function in question takes a `glEnum` Then we take this function and then store
+Then we take this function and then store

 In case you're unaware of what the preprocessor directives `__FILE__` and `__LINE__` are: these variables get replaced during compile time with the respective file and line they were compiled in.
 If we decide to stick with a large number of these `glCheckError` calls in our codebase it's helpful to more precisely know which `glCheckError` call returned the error.